guananya/ee109-project/README.md

 ### 2.2 Data Representation and Processing:

 #### Data Source:
-All input and target sequences are derived from the "input.txt" file, serving as the dataset.
+All input and target sequences are derived from the "input.txt" file, serving as the dataset with english and french sentences formatted like:
+I eat an apple.*Je mange une pomme.
+Where the english sentence is seperated from the french translation with an asterisk.
+Furthermore, the current input.txt has only around 300 samples which is very small, and has a lot of potential to be increased to potentially produce better results.

 #### Data Processing Pipeline:
 1. Sequences are separated, tokenized, and stored.